top of page

 • Autism Diagnostic Interview-Revised (ADI-R)

-• having little or no interest in sharing interests or emotions with other people
+• Challenges in sharing interests or emotions

-• having trouble with normal ‘back-and-forth’ conversation
+• Difficulty with back-and-forth conversation

-• having difficulty making friends
+• Difficulty making friends

-• hand-flapping or toe-walking
+• Repetitive movements like hand-flapping or toe-walking

-• having unusually intense interests in topics or subjects
+• Intense interests in specific topics

 ADHD